vchain-us/jsvcn/README.md

 ```

-We provide a progress callback as a second parameter which periodically returns with the percent value of the hashing progress.
-This is really hand when you verify large files and want to display the progress..
+The verify command provides a progress callback as second parameter which periodically returns with the percent value of the hashing progress.
+This is really handy when you verify large files and want to display the progress..

 ``` javascript
 jsvcn.verify(FILE, (progress) => {